FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: Experiments

 \subsection{Main Results}

-As it is evident from \cref{fig:llamas,fig:vits}, methods solely based on SVD decomposition exhibit stark decrease already after cutting $20\%$ of parameters.
-This relates to the issues of the post-training selection method in \cref{sec:theory:pts}: even if in this case the $(U,V)$ representation of each layer is the optimal one given by SVD, the decomposition of the whole model is not \textit{globally} optimal.
-As a consequence, even a perfect choice of submodels results in a significant drop.
+As shown in \cref{fig:llamas_vits}, methods based solely on SVD decomposition already degrade sharply after removing $20\%$ of the parameters.
+This is consistent with the limitations of post-training selection discussed in \cref{sec:theory:pts}: even when each layer admits an optimal SVD factorization, the resulting decomposition is not necessarily \textit{globally} optimal, so even ideal submodel selection can incur a substantial drop.

-On the other hand, the results for ACIP in \cref{fig:llamas} show that adding shared trainable parameters to recover the compression error not only does not result in a meaningful improvement, but can be detrimental for recovering the baseline performance at full budget.
-Adding shared parameters from the frozen SVD initialization induces similar training dynamics as ASL (\cref{sec:theory:asl}), since adapters simultaneously compete for the representational capacity lost during compression.
-Without adapter training, ACIP becomes a PTS algorithm and recovers the performance at the full budget.
+For ACIP, \cref{fig:llamas_vits}-(top) shows that adding shared trainable parameters to compensate for compression error yields limited gains and can hinder full-budget recovery.
+This is connected to ASL-like dynamics (\cref{sec:theory:asl}), where adapters compete for the representational capacity lost during compression.
+Without adapter training, ACIP reduces to a PTS-style method and recovers full-budget performance.
+This complements findings in the literature that adapters are often sufficient to recover from compression error in a single model and challenges the belief that such a simple approach could be as effective for elastic models.

-The performance on Vision Transformers in \cref{fig:vits} is even better, showing that compressing down to $30\%$ of the original model size still results in performance comparable to the full model.
-This can probably be attributed to the size of ImageNet1K being much reduced compared to FineWebEdu, which allows us to perform more epochs within the same computational budget.
+For Vision Transformer results are even stronger: \cref{fig:llamas_vits}-(bottom) shows compressing to $30\%$ of the original model size remains close to full-model performance.
+We attribute this partly to ImageNet1K being substantially smaller than FineWebEdu, allowing more epochs within the same compute budget. \cref{fig:addtional_baselines} includes a non-elastic strong baseline, where \tool submodels are independently trained from the same initialization and at matched budget, leading to $10$ separate sets of weights. \tool slightly outperforms those models on average; we hypothesize that this is because it leverages weight sharing, enabling smaller submodels to help optimize larger ones.

+\paragraph{Comparison with other compression families.} The focus of this work is to advance rank-based elastic compression, because it provides a natural importance ordering through ``SVD-like decompositions'', which in turn yields a principled route to nested submodel construction.
+For this reason, prior methods in that regime are the most direct and informative baselines.
+However, low-rank compression is not the only possible route to elasticity: compression axes such as pruning, depth elasticity, or quantization are complementary rather than mutually exclusive.